anmolbagga/AnmolBagga/README.md

 - 🌱 I’m currently learning ... testproject.io
 - 👯 I’m looking to collaborate on ... automation and software testing!
 - 💬 Ask me about ... anything.
 If I know I will surely tell, if I dont I will simply try my best to find out!
 - 📫 How to reach me: ...
-You can message me on twitter at https://twitter.com/Anmol_Bagga10 or on Linkedin at https://www.linkedin.com/in/anmolbagga/
+You can message me on twitter at https://twitter.com/Anmol_Bagga10 or on Linkedin at https://www.linkedin.com/in/anmolbagga/.
+Alternatively you can mail me at anmol_bagga10@yahoo.co.in.
 - ⚡ Fun fact: ...
 I am foodie and love travelling